TeamUlysses/ulx/ulib/ULib_readme.txt

 Group: Requirements

-ULib requires a working copy of garrysmod 10, and that's it!
+ULib requires a working copy of the latest garrysmod, and that's it!

 Group: Installation